KellerJordan/modded-nanogpt/README.md

 The speedrun code also descends from llm.c's [PyTorch trainer](https://github.com/karpathy/llm.c/blob/master/train_gpt2.py), which itself descends from NanoGPT, hence the name of the repo.
 Thanks to the efforts of many contributors, this repo now contains a training algorithm which attains the target performance in:
 * 2 minutes on 8xH100 (the llm.c GPT-2 replication needed 45)
-* 0.73B tokens (the llm.c GPT-2 replication needed 10B)
+* under 500M tokens (the llm.c GPT-2 replication needed 10B)

 This improvement in training speed has been brought about by the following techniques:
 * Modernized architecture: Rotary embeddings, QK-Norm, and ReLU²